-The Port Authority of New York and New Jersey held talks about financing to help developer Larry Silverstein build 3 World Trade Center in lower Manhattan, and its vice chairman said a decision will be made next month.
+The Port Authority of New York and New Jersey is seeking to bring more private money into a financing package to help Larry Silverstein build 3 World Trade Center in lower Manhattan after commissioners balked at providing a $1.2 billion loan guarantee.